MSIQ: Joint Modeling of Multiple RNA-seq Samples for Accurate Isoform Quantification: Results

 \subsubsection{MSIQ achieves the lowest error rates in different scenarios}

-We calculate the error rates of the seven estimators for the $2,465$ fly genes with no more than $10$ exons in different scenarios and parameter settings, and illustrate the results in Fig \ref{fig:simu_box}.
-The results suggest that given the samples outside of the informative group (scenarios 2-5), especially when these samples constitute a large proportion or are vastly different from the informative group, MSIQ ($\hat{\bm \alpha}^\text{MSIQ}$) and MSIQ-based methods ($\hat{\bm \alpha}^\text{MSIQa}$\ \text{and}\ $\hat{\bm \alpha}^\text{MSIQp}$) achieve much smaller error rates than the averaging or pooling method ($\hat{\bm \alpha}^\text{AVG}$ and $\hat{\bm \alpha}^\text{POOL}$).
-Compared with $\hat{\bm \alpha}^\text{MSIQ}$, $\hat{\bm \alpha}^\text{AVG}$ results in a $17.3$-fold increase in the REE rates on average and $\hat{\bm \alpha}^\text{POOL}$ results in a $17.6$-fold increase.
-We also summarize the REE of the seven estimators (see Fig \ref{fig:simu_box2}) when we include the results of the 956 genes with more than 10 exons.
-The isoform quantification task is much more challenging for these 956 genes due to their much larger numbers of annotated isoforms (see Fig \ref{fig:exon_iso}A).
-As expected, both the largest and the average REE rates increase with the addition of these 956 genes, because their complicated isoform structures pose more difficulty and complexity on model fitting and computation.
-These results suggest that compared with the direct averaging or pooling method, the MSIQ methods that take the quality of samples into consideration can lead to more accurate isoform quantification when multiple RNA-seq samples are available.
+We calculate the error rates of the seven estimators for the $2,465$ fly genes with no more than \ww{ten} exons in different scenarios and parameter settings, and illustrate the results in Fig \ref{fig:simu_box}.
+The results suggest that given the samples not in the consistent group (scenarios 2-5), especially when these samples constitute a large proportion or are vastly different from the consistent group, MSIQ ($\hat{\bm \alpha}^\text{MSIQ}$) and MSIQ-based methods ($\hat{\bm \alpha}^\text{MSIQa}$\ \text{and}\ $\hat{\bm \alpha}^\text{MSIQp}$) achieve much smaller error rates than the averaging or pooling \ww{methods} ($\hat{\bm \alpha}^\text{AVG}$ and $\hat{\bm \alpha}^\text{POOL}$).
+Compared with $\hat{\bm \alpha}^\text{MSIQ}$, $\hat{\bm \alpha}^\text{AVG}$ results in a $17.3$-fold increase in the REE rates on average\ww{,} and $\hat{\bm \alpha}^\text{POOL}$ results in a $17.6$-fold increase.
+We also summarize the REE of the seven estimators (see Fig \ref{fig:simu_box2} in the Appendix) when we include the $956$ fly genes with more than \ww{ten} exons.
+The isoform quantification task is much more challenging for these $956$ genes since they have \ww{many} more annotated isoforms (see Supplementary Fig S2A).
+As expected, both the largest and the average REE rates increase with the addition of these 956 genes, because their complicated isoform structures \ww{introduce} more difficulty and complexity \ww{in} model fitting and computation.
+These results suggest that\ww{,} compared with the direct averaging or pooling method, the MSIQ methods\ww{, which} take the quality of samples into consideration\ww{,} can lead to more accurate isoform quantification when multiple RNA-seq samples are available.
 Fig \ref{fig:simu_box} also shows that MSIQ can constrain the estimation error to a much narrower range compared with direct averaging and pooling.
-MSIQ is able to control the REE rate below 1.33 for 90\% of the $2,465$ genes, while direct averaging and pooling give rise to REE rates larger than 2.00 for more than 15\% of these genes.
+MSIQ is able to control the REE rate below $1.33$ for 90\% of the $2,465$ genes, while direct averaging and pooling give rise to REE rates larger than $2.00$ for more than 15\% of these genes.
 We conclude that MSIQ is a more robust method than direct averaging and pooling.